AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

          \---> miners keep ---> miners need
                all chains       super computers
 \end{BVerbatim}
+\end{comment}
+\includegraphics{trilemma/mm_conflict_sag}
 \caption{A cloud showing the scaling conflict of \textit{merged mining}.}
 \label{fig:trilemma-mm-conflict}
 \end{figure}

 An underlying assumption here is that maximally sharing security across the network requires miners to maintain a record of all chains and do validation on all those chains.
-The naive solution (sharding, mentioned above) gets us back to the start.
+The naive solution (sharding, mentioned above) conflicts with secure methods of merged mining.
 It seems like progress is impossible.

 We have some hints to conditions that might belong to a *silver bullet* solution: